wtfaremyinitials/CAD-Final-Phone-Case/README.md

 Problem Statement
 =================

-Needing to plug in a phone at night to charge is annoying and not convenient.
+The problem is that needing to plug in a phone at night to charge is annoying and not convenient.